Washington Public Diplomacy Program

 - Broaden your awareness and knowledge of the evolving role and influence of non-state actors, including major NGOs in national and international affairs.

-The Washington semester serves as the capstone semester of Syracuse University's dual masters program in Public Diplomacy, in which students earn both an MA in International Relations from the Maxwell School and an MS in Public Relations from the S.I.
+The Washington semester serves as the capstone semester of Syracuse University's dual masters program in International Relations from the Maxwell School and Public Relations from the S.I.

-Newhouse School of Public Communications.
-Students earn nine credits in the Program, enrolling in a course entitled Issues in Public Diplomacy, engaging in a three-credit internship, and completing a semester-long consultancy project involving
+Newhouse School of Public Communications (MAIR/MSPR).
+Students earn nine credits in the DC Program, enrolling in a course entitled Issues in Public Diplomacy, engaging in a three-credit internship, and completing a semester-long consultancy project involving

 some aspect of public diplomacy or strategic communications.